Blockport (BPT) Hits Market Cap of $2.23 Million

-Blockport (CURRENCY:BPT) traded down 1.4% against the U.S. dollar during the 24-hour period ending at 16:00 PM ET on May 15th.
-One Blockport coin can currently be purchased for $0.0386 or 0.00000368 BTC on popular cryptocurrency exchanges.
-In the last seven days, Blockport has traded down 4.5% against the U.S. dollar.
-Blockport has a market capitalization of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
+Blockport (CURRENCY:BPT) traded down 1.4% against the US dollar during the 24-hour period ending at 20:00 PM E.T. on May 19th.
+Blockport has a market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last day.
+One Blockport coin can currently be purchased for $0.0386 or 0.00000368 BTC on cryptocurrency exchanges.
+In the last week, Blockport has traded down 4.5% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.